doughgle/doughgle.github.io/content/explainer/docs-as-code-build-pipeline-explained/index.md

 As an noob writer, I frequently make those mistakes, so those checks really help me.
 One thing missing from `write-good` is the overall readability grade.
 Another is the coloured highlights for hard to read and very hard to read sentences.

-Like the check spelling stage, perhaps it makes sense to bring feedback to the IDE and simply eyeball the highlights.
+You might consider bringing prose feedback to the IDE too, where you can eyeball the highlights.
-In CI build though, for docs with multiple contributors, you might wanna fail the build if the Readability (lower is better) goes above Grade 9.
+For docs with multiple contributors though, you might wanna fail the CI build if the Readability (lower is better) goes above Grade 9.

 ### 4 Lint Markdown

 `markdownlint` highlights the fluff in your markdown.
-It can help with standardising the source markdown to make it easier for editing and writing.
+It can help with standardising the source markdown to make it easier for writing and editing.
 The whole docs codebase can look like its written by one person.
-The reduced variability reduces cognitive load on the writer and editor.
+The reduced variability reduces extraneous cognitive load.
 You can focus on the content while your brain sub-consciously parses the familiar structure.

 [`markdownlint-cli2`](https://github.com/DavidAnson/markdownlint-cli2) is a CLI for markdown lint that doesn't follow standard posix options.
 Instead, its configured using a configuration file.
 It has a large set of rules that can be enabled/disabled and configured.
 In particular, it has rules to check for multiple blank lines, line length, inline HTML and emphasis style.